MythBusters: Format

 Each MythBusters episode focuses typically on two or more popular beliefs, Internet rumors, or other myths.
 Many of the myths are on mechanical effects as portrayed in live-action films and television of fictional incidents.
 The list of myths tested by the series is compiled from many sources, including the personal experiences of cast and crew, as well as fan suggestions, such as those posted on the Discovery Channel online MythBusters forums.

 Occasionally, episodes are produced in which some or all of the myths are related by theme, such as pirates or sharks, and occasionally these are dubbed as "[Theme] Special" episodes.
 As of May 2009, four myths have required such extensive preparation and testing that they had entire episodes devoted solely to them, and four specials have been double-length.
 Several episodes, including the 2006 Holiday Special, have included the building of Rube Goldberg machines.
-Before a myth is introduced by the hosts, a myth-related drawing is made on a blueprint.
+Before a myth is introduced by the hosts, a myth-related drawing is made on a blueprint, save for in the final two seasons featuring Adam and Jamie.
 After the hosts introduce the myth, a comical video explaining the myth is usually shown.